vitaliihonta/zio-temporal/docs/src/main/mdoc/tutorial/worker-creation.md

 ZWorker.addWorkflow[HelloWorldImpl]
 ```

-The `@workflowInterface` annotation on the `trait` is the way that Temporal will know this represents a Workflow, and without that annotation, the `addWorkflow[]` method will fail.
+The `@workflowInterface` annotation on the `trait` is the way that Temporal will know this class represents a Workflow, and without that annotation, the `addWorkflow[]` method will fail.

-There is one more step necessary to configure the Worker to support the Workflow, which is to tell it how it should construct instances of the Workflow `class`.
+There is one more step necessary to configure the Worker to support the Workflow, which is to tell it how it should construct instances of the Workflow class.
 There are several ways to do this, but for this tutorial we can use the [`fromClass`](https://zio-temporal.vhonta.dev/api/zio/temporal/worker/ZWorker$$AddWorkflowAspectDsl.html#fromClass(implicitctg:scala.reflect.ClassTag[I],implicitisConcreteClass:zio.temporal.workflow.IsConcreteClass[I],implicithasPublicNullaryConstructor:zio.temporal.workflow.HasPublicNullaryConstructor[I]):zio.temporal.worker.ZWorker.Add[Nothing,Any]) method.
 Simply apply `fromClass` to the object returned by `addWorkflow[]` like this:

 ```scala
 ZWorker.addWorkflow[HelloWorldImpl].fromClass
 ```

-This expression makes little sense without the Worker to which it applies, and as such the value returned by this expression is an _aspect_.
+This expression makes little sense without the Worker to which it applies, and for that application the value returned by this expression is an _aspect_.
 Aspect Oriented Programming (AOP) is [a vast subject](https://en.wikipedia.org/wiki/Aspect-oriented_programming) far beyond the scope of this tutorial, but in general an aspect is a “transformer” that modifies the behavior of its input in some well-defined way.
 Here, this aspect is a transformer to modify a Worker by configuring it to handle Workflows of type `HelloWorld`.

 Understand that the expression above does not return a `ZIO` instance, but rather a [`ZIOAspect`](https://javadoc.io/doc/dev.zio/zio_3/latest/zio/ZIOAspect$.html).
 You apply a `ZIOAspect` to a `ZIO` using the [`@@`](https://javadoc.io/doc/dev.zio/zio_3/latest/zio/ZIO.html#@@-fffff765) operator.